-However, there is no requirement for elected and appointed political office holders to lead by example through contributing a percentage of their basis salary as provided in the Sokoto State Law.
+Unlike some other state laws, Local Governments were not required to contribute a percentage of their consolidated revenue fund and no direct reference to the Basic Health Care Provision Fund and all it components as sources of funding.
+Furthermore, there is no requirement for elected and appointed political office holders to lead by example through contributing a percentage of their basis salary.

-By S. 16 of EKHIS Law, the Scheme is to apply the funds to the actualization of the objectives of the Scheme; cost of administration of the Scheme; payment of fees, allowances and benefits of officers and employees of the Scheme and Committee members; and maintenance of any property vested in the Scheme.
+By S.20 of ISHIL, the Agency is to apply the funds to the actualization of the objectives of the Scheme; cost of administration of the Scheme; payment of fees, allowances and benefits of officers and employees of the Agency and Board members; and maintenance of any property vested in the Agency.

-6. LINKING THE NATIONAL HEALTH INSURANCE AUTHORITY (NHIA) ACT AND THE EKHIS LAW
+6. LINKING THE NATIONAL HEALTH INSURANCE AUTHORITY (NHIA) ACT AND THE ISHIL

 It is imperative to start by stating that insurance is item 33 on the Constitutional Exclusive Legislative List reserved for the legislative competence of the National Assembly.
-In the event of any conflict with state law, the NHIA will prevail - S. 13 EKHIS law.
+In the event of any conflict with state law, the NHIA will prevail.
 Health on the other hand is not solely reserved for the National Assembly, States and Local Governments can legislate on them.

-The NHIA was enacted in 2022, to repeal the National Health Insurance Scheme Act (2004), to enact the National Health Insurance Authority Act to provide for the promotion, regulation and integration of Health Insurance Schemes in Nigeria and for related matters.
+The NHIA Act was enacted in 2022, to repeal the National Health Insurance Scheme Act (2004), to enact the National Health Insurance Authority Act to provide for the promotion, regulation and integration of Health Insurance Schemes in Nigeria and for related matters.
 15 S. 1 establishes the National Health Insurance Authority as a body corporate with perpetual succession and an official seal while S. 3 provides for its functions to include but not limited to:

-- a) promote, integrate and regulate all health insurance schemes that operate in Nigeria; - b) ensure that health insurance is mandatory for every Nigerian and legal resident; - c) enforce the basic minimum package of health services for all Nigerians across all health Insurance Schemes operating within the country, including Federal, States and FCT as well as private health insurance schemes; - d) promote, support and collaborate with States through State Health Insurance Schemes to ensure that Nigerians have access to quality health care that meets national health regulatory standards; - e) ensure the implementation and utilisation of Basic Health Care Provision Fund as required under the National Health Act and any guidelines as approved by the Minister under that Act; - f) seek and advocate for funds for the Basic Health Care Provision Fund; - g) grant accreditation and re-accreditation to Health Maintenance Organisations, Mutual Health Associations, Third Party Administrators and Health Care Facilities and monitor their performance; - h) accredit insurance companies, insurance brokers and banks desirous of participating in health insurance schemes under the Authority; - maintain a register of licensed health insurance schemes and accredited health care facilities; - j) subject to S.13, approved contributions to be made by members of the various health insurance schemes; - k) approve, after consultation with Health Care Facilities, formats for contracts for health service purchasing proposed by Health Maintenance Organisations and Mutual Health Associations for all Health Care facilities; - approve, after consultation with Health Care Facilities and bodies representing them, capitation and other payment due to Health Care Facilities by Health Maintenance Organisations and Mutual Health Associations; - m) ensure that tariffs agreed with Health care facilities are reviewed on a three-yearly basis to the mutual satisfaction of Health Care Facilities, Health Maintenance Organsiations, Health Insurance Schemes and the Authority; - devise a mechanism for ensuring that the basic health care needs of indigents are adequately provided for; - in conjunction with states, devise a mechanism for ensuring that the basic health care needs of vulnerable persons are adequately provided for; - p) undertake on its own or in collaboration with relevant bodies a sustained public education on health insurance;
+- a) promote, integrate and regulate all health insurance schemes that operate in Nigeria: - b) ensure that health insurance is mandatory for every Nigerian and legal resident; - c) enforce the basic minimum package of health services for all Nigerians across all health Insurance Schemes operating within the country, including Federal, States and FCT as well as private health insurance schemes; - d) promote, support and collaborate with States through State Health Insurance Schemes to ensure that Nigerians have access to quality health care that meets national health regulatory standards; - e) ensure the implementation and utilisation of Basic Health Care Provision Fund as required under the National Health Act and any guidelines as approved by the Minister under that Act; - f) seek and advocate for funds for the Basic Health Care Provision Fund; - g) grant accreditation and re-accreditation to Health Maintenance Organisations, Mutual Health Associations, Third Party Administrators and Health Care Facilities and monitor their performance; - h) accredit insurance companies, insurance brokers and banks desirous of participating in health insurance schemes under the Authority; - i) maintain a register of licensed health insurance schemes and accredited health care facilities; - j) subject to S.13, approved contributions to be made by members of the various health insurance schemes; - k) approve, after consultation with Health Care Facilities, formats for contracts for health service purchasing proposed by Health Maintenance Organisations and Mutual Health Associations for all Health Care facilities;